Responsible Investment

 LSE’s investment portfolios

 Unlike some universities with larger endowments, LSE does not invest directly in companies.
 Instead LSE invests in funds, across a number of asset classes which are actively managed by external Fund Managers or in passive funds which track a market index.
-The School’s investment adviser selects these funds to create portfolios aimed at delivering, over the long term, an average annual real return of 4.5% within agreed risk constraints and in harmony with the School’s ESG aims.
+The School’s investment adviser selects these funds to create portfolios aimed at delivering, over the long term, an average annual real return of 4.5% within agreed risk constraints and that align to the School’s ESG aims.
 These investment portfolios are formed by generous donations given to the School to support education and research.

 In order to achieve the return target of 4.5% plus consumer price inflation the investment portfolio is predominantly invested in equity funds for growth.
 These funds represent a worldwide exposure to both large and small cap companies in developed and emerging markets.
 Despite this growth bias, the endowment is managed prudently so as to ensure that sufficient annual liquidity is available.